Jeter Downs: Boston Red Sox

-The Dodgers traded Downs, Alex Verdugo, and Connor Wong to the Boston Red Sox in exchange for Mookie Betts, David Price and cash considerations on February 10, 2020.
-Downs did not play during 2020, due to cancellation of the minor league season.
+The Dodgers traded Downs, Alex Verdugo, and Connor Wong to the Boston Red Sox for Mookie Betts, David Price, and cash considerations on February 10, 2020.
+Downs did not play during 2020, due to the cancellation of the minor league season.
 Following the 2020 season, Downs was ranked by Baseball America as the Red Sox' number two prospect.

 Downs began the 2021 season in Triple-A with the Worcester Red Sox.
 In May, he was named to the roster of the Colombia national baseball team for the Americas Qualifying Event for the Olympics.
 He was selected to play in the mid-season All-Star Futures Game, where he went 1-for-2, driving in two runs with a double.
 In 99 games with Worcester, Downs batted .190 with 14 home runs and 39 RBIs.
 After the regular season, Downs was selected to play in the Arizona Fall League.
 On November 19, in advance of the Rule 5 draft, the Red Sox added Downs to their 40-man roster.

 Downs began the 2022 season with Worcester.
 He was added to Boston's major-league active roster on June 20, despite only batting .180 in 53 games for Worcester.
 Downs made his MLB debut two nights later, playing third base and going 0-for-4 at the plate against the Detroit Tigers at Fenway Park.
 He was optioned back to Triple-A the next day.
 Downs was recalled to Boston on July 9, when Christian Arroyo was placed on the injured list.
 That evening, Downs collected his first MLB hit and RBI, and then scored the winning run in the bottom of the 10th inning against the New York Yankees.
 He hit his first major league home run on July 17 at Yankee Stadium.
 Downs was optioned back to Worcester on July 30, when Arroyo rejoined the team.
 In 14 games for the 2022 Red Sox, Downs batted .154 with one home run and four RBIs.
 In 81 Triple-A games with Worcester, he batted .197 with 16 home runs and 33 RBIs.

 Downs was designated for assignment by the Red Sox on December 15, 2022.

 Washington Nationals

 The Washington Nationals claimed Downs off of waivers on December 22, 2022.
+Downs was optioned to the Triple-A Rochester Red Wings to begin the 2023 season.
+He appeared in six games for Washington, going 2–for–5 (.400) with one RBI, two stolen bases, and four walks.
+His lone RBI came on a walk-off single against the Oakland A's on August 13 to cap a ninth-inning comeback from a 7–2 deficit.
+On December 12, Downs was designated for assignment by the Nationals.